Independent Agencies Must Remain Independent

 What Are Independent Agencies?

-These agencies were designed to be independent from any one elected official so they cannot be influenced by external politics and personal interests.
-And the civil servants who head these agencies are selected due to their expertise in their field, not simply their political loyalty.
+These agencies were designed to be independent from any one elected official, so they cannot be influenced by external politics and personal interests.
+The civil servants who lead these agencies are selected for their expertise and have longstanding legal safeguards that protect them from political pressure.

 President Trump’s Attempt to Seize Control